progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--You can run something like `git log 1a410e` to look through your whole history, but you still have to remember that `1a410e` is the last commit in order to walk that history to find all those objects.
 You need a file in which you can store the SHA-1 value under a simple name so you can use that pointer rather than the raw SHA-1 value.-->

-Du kannst Befehle wie `git log 1a410e` ausführen, um die Commit Historie zu inspizieren, aber dazu mußt Du dir jeweils merken, dass `1a410e` der jeweils letzte Commit ist.
+Du kannst Befehle wie `git log 1a410e` ausführen, um die Commit Historie zu inspizieren, aber dazu mußt Du Dir jeweils merken, dass `1a410e` der jeweils letzte Commit ist.
 Um diese SHA-1 Hashes mit einfacheren, verständlichen Namen zu referenzieren, verwendet Git weitere Dateien, in denen die Namen für Hashes gespeichert sind.

 <!--In Git, these are called "references" or "refs"; you can find the files that contain the SHA-1 values in the `.git/refs` directory.
 In the current project, this directory contains no files, but it does contain a simple structure:-->